 The Relative can be proved, the Absolute may only be believed.

-The Relative can not be defined exactly from another relation, but only from the Absolute.
+The Relative is best defined from the Absolute.

 Contrary to the Absolute, the Relatives can only be in a relative opposition.
-Also two Relatives can only be put in a relative opposite towards each other.
+Also, two Relatives can only be set in relative opposition to each other.
 Therefore, there is no dualism or absolute opposition of body and soul, health and illness, subject and object and so on in the first-rate reality.

-An absolute opposite and splitting only exists between +A and ‒A.
+Absolute opposite and separation only exist between A and ‒A.

-The Relatives as strange Absolutes (sA) however, can be of absolute relevance to the human.
-Then they are not only ambiguous, but often appear to be contradicting and paradoxical.
+The Relatives as strange Absolutes (sA) however, can be of absolute relevance to the individual.
+Then they are not only ambiguous but often appear to be contradicting and paradoxical.